oracle/terraform-provider-oci/website/docs/r/database_management_managed_databases_change_database_parameter.html.markdown

 # oci_database_management_managed_databases_change_database_parameter
 This resource provides the Managed Databases Change Database Parameter resource in Oracle Cloud Infrastructure Database Management service.

-Changes database parameters' values.
+Changes database parameter values.
 There are two kinds of database
 parameters:

 - Dynamic parameters: They can be changed for the current Oracle